winniecake/example-mvvmkotlin/README.md

 # example-mvvmkotlin
-Example with MVVM, DataBinding With LiveData.\
+Example with MVVM, DataBinding With LiveData

 This is very simple example